TheWorkflowAcademy/Dynamically-Insert-Subform-Rows-and-Add-Picklist-Values-Zoho-Creator/README.md

 	* Outside of the contact loop, we put variable *mp* with the Account Name (*employerName*) as the key and *contactList* as the value.
 * For Map 2:
 	* In the same contact loop, use the *string* variable that we have defined earlier to create a map of the contact Full Name and ID.
+	* This map will be used later in your on-submission script to find the contact ID based on the contact selected by the user.

 ```javascript
 					if(contacts.size() > 0)